inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 Extensibility
 ~~~~~~~~~~~~~

-Similarly to designing other simulation models, modeling the physical
+Similar to designing other simulation models, modeling the physical
 layer is not at all an unambiguous task.
 For example, the research
 literature contains a number of different path loss models for signal
 propagation, there are different bit error models for a particular
 protocol standard, representing the signal in the analog domain can also
 be done in several different ways, and so on.

-In order to support this diversity the physical layer is designed to be
+In order to support this diversity, the physical layer model is designed
-extensible with alternative implementations at various parts of the
+to be extensible with alternative implementations at various parts of
-model.
-This is realized by separately defining C++ and NED interfaces
+the model.
+This is realized by separately defining C++ and NED
-between modules, and also by providing parameters in their parent
+interfaces between modules, and also by providing parameters in their
-modules to easily select among the available implementations.
+parent modules to easily select among the available implementations.

 New models can be added by implementing the required interfaces from
 scratch, or by deriving from already existing implementations and